Spinal manipulation: Back pain

 Clinical guidelines from different countries come to different conclusions with respect to spinal manipulation.

-A 2012 Cochrane review found that spinal manipulation was as effective as other commonly used therapies.
+A 2012 Cochrane review found that spinal manipulation was no more effective than placebo.
 A 2010 systematic review found that most studies suggest SM achieves equal or superior improvement in pain and function compared with other commonly used interventions for short-, intermediate-, and long-term follow-up.
 A 2019 systematic review concluded that SM produced comparable results to recommended treatments for chronic low back pain, while SM appeared to give improved results over non-recommended therapies for short-term functional improvement.

 In 2007, the American College of Physicians and the American Pain Society jointly recommended that clinicians consider spinal manipulation for patients who do not improve with self-care options, and the Clinical Guideline Committee for the American College of Physicians updated the guideline in 2017 to include that non-pharmacological approaches to pain management should be considered, however, that there is only low-quality evidence supporting effectiveness of spinal manipulation.
 Reviews published in 2008 and 2006 suggested that SM for low back pain was equally effective as other commonly used interventions.
 A 2007 literature synthesis found good evidence supporting SM and mobilization for low back pain.
 Of four systematic reviews published between 2000 and 2005, one recommended SM and three stated that there was insufficient evidence to make recommendations.
 A 2017 review concludes "for patients with nonchronic, nonradicular LBP, available evidence does not support the use of spinal manipulation or exercise therapy in addition to standard medical therapy."